-Augmented reality is capable of extracting visual data and information in two different ways: marker tracking and image recognition through smartphone and its camera.
+Augmented reality is capable of extracting visual data and information in two different ways: marker tracking and image recognition through a smartphone and its camera.

 Marker tracking uses square markers encoded with ID while image recognition uses 2D images like product packaging, photos, and paintings.
 With this data, the software distinguishes where it is physically located through the marker or image.
 Moreover, other tracking methods have continuously been developed including 3D object tracking for toys, furniture, sculptures, and other things recognized by the software.

 Smartphones often come to mind when you hear the term ‘Augmented Reality’.
 However, we, as an augmented reality app development services providers, understand that with the evolution of technology and AR, there are other ways to use augmented reality in our daily lives.

 Projection-based AR projects light, digital images, objects, and the environment into a surface in two methods.
 One is interactive wherein a specific object is projected into a surface and by touching the projection, the particular object will function.
 On the other hand, a non-interactive method is widely used to create deception about a certain position, orientation, and depth of an object.
 Both of these methods are highly efficient in different industries, especially in education and healthcare.